MagRelo/laborMarket/README.md

 ### Scheduling, and honoring the priority of tokens

-From the point of view of the agent (Alice) it is smart to encourage pricipals to hold tokens because when tokens are sold back to the contract the token is exchanged for 1/n of the contract balance.
-Each token that is bought and held increase's the unit price of Alice's labor.
+From the point of view of the agent (Alice) it is smart to encourage pricipals to hold tokens because each tokens is worth 1/n of the contract balance, therefore each token that is bought and held increase's the unit price of Alice's labor.
+If an agent is not honoring the priority of their tokens then pricipals will be less likely to hold them thereby decreasing the agent's unit wage.
+This same dynamic will apply to situations where there agent would prefer not to take the work - although the agent can refuse to honor their tokens this action will be visible to other pricpals and will tend to depress the price.

-For a principal, holding tokens is a balance between

-is essentially holding your place in line and pricipals will not wait in a line that is not honored.

-This same dynamic will apply to situations where there agent would prefer not to take the work.
-Pricipals always have the option to sell their tokens back to the contract for a refund, but this is not ideal for the agent in two ways: 1) the total contract balance is reduced which reduces the agents marginal rate, and 2) it acts as a signal to token holders and prospective token holders that there is uncertainty around the redemption of the token which will tend to depress the price.

 ### Market-tuning parameters